 If you are the holder of an ordinary driving licence (car, moped, motorcycle entitlement) and provided your licence remains valid, you can drive any category of small vehicle shown on your licence for up to 12 months from the time you became resident.

-Up until 12 months you are not subject to provisional licence conditions, for example; displaying 'L' plates or being supervised by a qualified driver or being precluded from motorways.
+Up until 12 months you are not subject to normal provisional licence conditions, for example; displaying 'L' plates, being supervised by a qualified driver or not being allowed on motorways.